poseidon/typhoon/docs/advanced/worker-pools.md

 terraform apply
 ```

-Verify an auto-scaling group of workers join the cluster within a few minutes.
+Verify an auto-scaling group of workers joins the cluster within a few minutes.

 ### Variables